euclidianAce/lua_matrix/README.md

 $ make
 ```

-The lua\_matrix.so file should be placed in the bin directory
+The lmatrix.so file should be placed in the bin directory

 #### Manually
 The Makefile basically keeps track of the command so I don't have to remember how to compile a shared library every time but the command is here if you don't want to install tup.